JWeis/nearme-documentation/_PlatformOS/how-platformos-works/technologies.md

 *  **GraphQL**: A query language used to communicate with our data storages.
 To learn more, check out the [Official GraphQL Documentation](http://graphql.org/learn/).

-* **Node.js**: An asynchronous event driven JavaScript runtime we used to support a small footprint deployment process.
-Visit the [Official Node.js Documentation](https://nodejs.org/en/docs/) to learn more.

 [TO BE ADDED: diagram: technologies and where they are used in Platform OS]